shyamshyre/MongoDB-tutorials/README.md

  This is matched to the search criteria specified in the array and results multiple values.
  Size maps to the length of the fields and display's db.listingsAndReviews.find({amenities:{"$size":10,"$all": ['TV', 'Cable TV', 'Wifi']}}).count()

+ Find the amenities who value is wifi and find out the only fields roomtype and address columns. db.listingsAndReviews.find({"amenities":"Wifi"},{"room_type":1,adderss:1}) field:1 -> this will act as a projection to diplay the seleced columns.